MuneebZ/Challenge_ReportMetric/README.md

 <h1>Suade Labs Python Challange 2022 – Muneeb Zafar</h1>

 <!-- ABOUT THE PROJECT -->

 ## About The Project

 This repo exists as my submission for the Suade Labs Python Challange 2022.
-Once submitted and received, it will most likely go private for privacy reasons.
-The challange itself is found in the next section.
+Once submitted and received, it will probably become private to protect confidentiality.
+The details of the challenge can be found in the following section.

 <!-- The Challange -->